Important: this entire tutorial is also available in Japanese! Find the Japanese translation here.

 As you can see, having a proper position at the piano does not mean being ‘rigid’ and immobile.
 And, definitely, you don’t have to keep your body and your arms in a certain way simply because your teacher told you so!

-A proper posture is a set of wise, ‘ergonomic’ guidelines that help us access, in a comfortable, healthy and relaxed way, the entire range of expressive possibilities of the piano.
+A proper posture is a set of wise, ‘ergonomic’ guidelines that help us to access, in a comfortable, healthy and relaxed way, the entire range of expressive possibilities of the piano.

 Having a correct posture at the piano means working smart: